beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   - Can be mandatory: Yes
   - Can be recommended: No
-  - Dynamic Policy Refresh: No - Requires browser restart
+  - Dynamic Policy Refresh: Yes
   - Per Profile: No
   - Applies to a profile that is signed in with a Microsoft account: Yes